krzysz00/swizzleflow/README.md

 do is located in [the designdocument](https://www.overleaf.com/read/twvwgqfbxmyx).

 ## Build
-`cargo build --release`
+`make build`, or just `make`
-To include more statistics about the operation of the algorithm at the cost of performance, use `cargo build --features stats --release`
+To include more statistics about the operation of the algorithm at the cost of performance, use `make build-stats`

 To run, execute `./target/release/swizzleflow` or `cargo run` The tool's arguments are